matb33/dostag/README.md

 On that topic, there is huge room for improvement.
 Feel free to fork this project, change it, learn from it, build on it, whatever.
 Here are some thoughts:

+-	First and foremost, my TODO still has an outstanding item I plan on implementing, so this line of text might disappear from this README soon...
+But I'd like the intro screen to show you other maps you can join along with player count.
+Then a little JOIN button.
+Since maps are text files loaded via an HTTP GET request, it's trivial to implement this.
+Oh and of course, loading a new map by typing in a URL.
+I just haven't gotten around to it.

 -	Speed/network optimizations are needed.
 I have gone through several techniques already, but my game coding experience is rather limited.
 I'm probably re-inventing the wheel (badly) on several fronts...
 Perhaps game developers who are dabbling in Meteor could use this code as a starting point and put their expertise into making it a more fluid experience.
 I'm sure some of it has to do with Meteor itself, considering it's not intended for this type of use case!

+-	Possibly breaking the chat system out into regular Meteor templates instead of the in-game rendered chat box.
+It's a cute effect, but not very practical.

 -	The "viewport" template could literally be renamed "canvas".
 I'm simply rendering to text instead of graphics.
 It would be a no-brainer to replace it with a canvas and go old-school Zelda on this thing.